What is Focal Therapy for Prostate Cancer?

 What are the proven long-term success rates of your Focal Therapy procedures?

-Based on our clinical data, 88% of men avoid further radical treatment for at least 5 years.
-Over 90% maintain sexual function, and 98% maintain full continence.
+Based on our clinical data (FTC audit, n=265), 88% of men avoid further radical treatment for at least 5 years (Ganzer et al., 2017).
+Over 90% maintain sexual function, and 97% maintain full urinary continence.
 Over 90% of clinically significant cancer is eliminated at one year after treatment.

 What is the patient journey, and what preparation is required?